madebyraygun/trending-posts/README.md

 ## Using in a template

 Use the following twig tag to increment view counts.
-You can put this in a global footer or only on entries you want to track.
+You can put this in a global footer or only in specific sections that you want to track.

 `{% do craft.trendingPosts.increment(entry.id) %}`